 - If you are in contact with someone who is contagious, face masks are recommended to be worn as single use Personal Protective Equipment (PPE).

 - Surgical masks are used as a physical barrier to protect the user from hazards, such as splashes of large droplets of blood or body fluids for healthcare providers and workers to prevent accidental contamination of patients’ mucus and saliva or sprays of blood or bodily fluids.

 - Surgical masks will not necessarily prevent the inhalation of small airborne contaminants and viruses because it does not seal tightly against the user’s face.
 During inhalation, potentially contaminated air can still pass through gaps between the face and the surgical mask.

 - Gloves should also be used by workers to keep contaminated fingers and hands away from the mouth and nose.

 7. Prepare for and At-home Healthcare Needs & Pain Treatment if COVID-19 Occurs

 We are all at risk to some extent to develop an illness such as the flu or colds.
 If you do get an infection, most people will be able to recover at home.
+It is very common that people suffer from myofascial pain synddrom, which can intensify when under added stress.
 Being prepared to care for yourself will allow you to recover faster and avoid spreading.